What are PFAS?

 Sampling and Analysis

 Laboratory capacity is being expanded in England and Wales, and analytical methods are constantly being developed and improved to monitor a larger range of PFAS substances at ever more smaller concentrations.
-So far only a few of these are accredited as quantified analytical techniques (essentially techniques with a high level of accuracy, repeatability and reliability) and a Standing Committee of Analysts Blue Book method is being developed to further improve the suite analytical approaches.
+So far only a few of these are accredited as quantified analytical techniques (essentially techniques with a high level of accuracy, repeatability and reliability) and a Standing Committee of Analysts Blue Book method has been developed to further improve the suite analytical approaches.

 PFAS are ubiquitous, in personal care products, waterproof jackets and in sampling and laboratory equipment.
 Therefore, specialist PFAS free laboratory equipment is required, which has led to the current situation where only a few labs are able to analyse for PFAS substances with the degree of quality required.